-The IVDR, which came into force on 26 May 2022, established a new solid regulatory framework for in vitro diagnostic medical devices, which ensures a sustainable high level of safety, quality and health protection for patients and users in the EU.
+The EU Regulation 2017/746 on in vitro diagnostic medical devices, which has been mandatory since 26 May 2022, creates a new legal framework for in vitro diagnostic medical devices that ensures a sustainable high level of safety, quality and health protection for patients and users on the European market.

-“We have been working intensively on the implementation of the new EU IVDR over the past several years in order to meet all requirements effectively and efficiently,” comments Dr. Wolfgang Schlumberger, CEO of EUROIMMUN Medizinische Labordiagnostika AG.
-“Thanks to our expert teams, we were and are able to implement all the relevant new regulations with regard to increased patient safety and transparency.”
+“We have worked intensively over the last several years on the implementation of the new EU IVD Regulation in order to meet all requirements effectively and efficiently,” commented Dr Wolfgang Schlumberger, CEO of EUROIMMUN Medizinische Labordiagnostika AG.
+“Thanks to our expert teams, we were and are able to implement all relevant new regulations regarding increased patient safety and transparency.”

 About EUROIMMUN Medical Laboratory Diagnostics AG

 EUROIMMUN is an international provider of medical laboratory products for autoimmune, infection, allergy and molecular genetic diagnostics.
 The company’s portfolio encompasses indirect immunofluorescence assays (IFA), ELISAs, immunoblots, radioimmunoassays, chemiluminescence immunoassays (ChLIA) and molecular genetic test systems and spans over a thousand diagnostic parameters.
 State-of-the-art instruments and software provide efficient automation of analyses, increasing productivity and reliability in routine diagnostics.
 EUROIMMUN commands extensive know-how and a broad technology base allowing research, development and production to optimally meet the customer needs.